logo

 The iShares U.S. Real Estate ETF seeks to track the investment results of an index composed of U.S. equities in the real estate sector.
 IYR is among the first US real estate ETFs and has been a stalwart in the space.
 The fund tracks a typical broad-based real estate index and captures much of the real estate space, including REITs and firms investing directly or indirectly in real estate through development, management, or ownership, including property agencies.

 The S&P U.S. Retiree Spending Index measures the performance of a balanced, multi-asset investment strategy across equities and fixed income.
-The equity exposure in the index targets economic sectors that are expected to be impacted by retiree spending due to a changing US demographic and the fixed income exposure helps to reduce the equity risk and overall portfolio volatility.
-The S&P U.S. Retiree Spending Index also provides diversified asset exposure by equally weighting its two components – the allcap S&P U.S. Retiree Spending Equity Index and the S&P U.S. Retiree Spending Bond Futures Index.
+The equity exposure in the index targets economic sectors that are expected to be impacted by retiree spending due to a changing US demographic, and the fixed income exposure helps reduce equity risk and overall portfolio volatility.
+The S&P U.S. Retiree Spending Index also provides diversified asset exposure by equally weighting its two components – the all cap S&P U.S. Retiree Spending Equity Index and the S&P U.S. Retiree Spending Bond Futures Index.

 The earnings crediting formula